Villa Beau-Site

 The Villa Beau-Site, also known as the Nelissen House (Maison Nelissen; Huis Nelissen), is a historic town house in Brussels, Belgium.
-It was built in 1905, in Art Nouveau style, as the private residence of Dutch-born architect Arthur Nelissen and his wife, soon after their wedding.
+It was built in 1905, in Art Nouveau style, as the private residence of the Dutch-born architect Arthur Nelissen and his wife, soon after their wedding.
 It was classified as a protected monument in 2006.
 It is located at 5, avenue du Mont Kemmel/Kemmelberglaan in the municipality of Forest.

 Building

-The building's façade is unusually narrow, under 5 m, but richly decorated.
-The ground floor, in sinuous Art Nouveau style, has an asymmetrical layout and is in blue stone and with details in original elaborately wrought iron.
+The building's unusually narrow façade, measuring under 5 m, is richly decorated.
+The ground floor, in sinuous Art Nouveau style, has an asymmetrical layout and is made of blue stone with original, elaborate wrought iron details.
 The first floor is dominated by a large horseshoe arch that perforates the façade, giving way to a small loggia.
-Behind the loggia, another horseshoe arch frames the window opening to the loggia.
-The top floor contains a small wrought-iron balcony, and the very top of the façade is decorated with a bas-relief depicting a vase of flowers.
-The material used for the façade is mainly brick: white bricks cover most of the surface but green bricks and blue stone has been used to highlight the arch and other features of the façade.
-In 1920, decoration in the form of stylised roses were added between the first and second floor.
+Behind the loggia, another horseshoe arch frames the window opening.
+The top floor contains a small wrought iron balcony, and the very top of the façade is adorned with a bas-relief depicting a vase of flowers.
+The façade is mainly made of brick: white bricks cover most of its surface, while green bricks and blue stone have been used to highlight the arch and other features.
+In 1920, decoration in the form of stylised roses was added between the first and second floors.

 Inside, the building preserves its original floor plan.
-It forms part of a row of homogenous town houses, built between 1904 and 1910 in eclectic styles, overlooking Forest Park.
+It forms part of a row of homogeneous town houses, built between 1904 and 1910 in eclectic styles, overlooking Forest Park.

-The building bears certain similarities with the Saint-Cyr House by Gustave Strauven, also in Brussels.
-The official list of architectural heritage of Brussels describes the façade of the building as "remarkable" and art historian Cécile Dubois has described the building as "a stunning architectural gem".
+The building bears certain similarities to the Saint-Cyr House, designed by the architect Gustave Strauven and also located in Brussels.
+The official list of Brussels' architectural heritage describes the building's façade as "remarkable" and the art historian Cécile Dubois has described the building as "a stunning architectural gem".